-Bond Premium
+Bond Premiums

 Bond premiums are deferred and amortized over the term of the bonds using the effective-interest method.
-Bond premiums are presented as an increase of the carrying amount of the bonds payable.
+Unamortized bond premiums are presented as an increase of the carrying amount of the bonds payable reported on the statements of net position.